Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Rigidity

 We remark that a theorem of Ivanov \cite{Ivanov} mentioned above asserts that $\Out(\Mod(S_{g,n}))$ is always a finite group (in fact, trivial in all but finitely many cases).
 Thus Corollary \ref{cor:out} represents a limitation in the dictionary between asymptotic and finite-type mapping class groups.

-Finally, we prove that the homomorphism of Corollary \ref{cor:out} has infinite kernel:
+Finally, we prove that the first homomorphism of Corollary \ref{cor:out} has infinite kernel:

-\begin{lemma} Let $g<\infty$.
-Then the kernel of the homomorphism $\Out(\Bc_g)\to \Out(V)$ is infinite. \end{lemma} \begin{proof} Consider first the surface $\Sigma_0^1$, which recall that is homeomorphic to a sphere minus the union of a Cantor set and an isolated puncture.
+\begin{lemma} For every $g\ge 0$, the homomorphism $\Out(\Bc_g)\to \Out(V)$ has infinite kernel. \end{lemma} \begin{proof} As usual, we prove the result for $\Bc_g$ only.
+Consider first the surface $\Sigma_0^1$, which recall that is homeomorphic to a sphere minus the union of a Cantor set and an isolated puncture.
 Using a totally analogous argument to that of Lemma \ref{lem:rubin}, we deduce that there is a surjective homomorphism

-Let $P$ be the pants decomposition underlying the rigid structure on $\Sigma_0^1$, and consider the element $t_{\infty} \in \Mod(\Sigma_0^1)$ obtained as the product of all (say left) half-twists about the elements of $P$.
+Recall the construction of the element $t_{\infty}$ from Example \ref{example}.
+Let $P$ be the pants decomposition underlying the rigid structure on $\Sigma_0^1$, and $t_{\infty} \in \Mod(\Sigma_0^1)$ obtained as the product of all (say left) half-twists about the curves of $P$.

 We claim that $t_{\infty}\in N_{\Mod(\Sigma_0^1)}(\Bc_0^1)$.
 To see this, observe that if $Z$ is a defining surface of an element $\varphi\in \Bc_g$, then each connected component of $\Sigma_0^1-Z$ is preserved by $t_{\infty}\varphi t_{\infty}^{-1}$; moreover, this element acts as the identity on every such component.
 In particular, $t_{\infty}\varphi t_{\infty}^{-1}\in \Bc_0^1$ and thus $t_{\infty}\in N_{\Mod(\Sigma_0^1)}(\Bc_0^1)$.
 Furthermore, the short exact sequence \eqref{eq:sesB} implies that $t_{\infty}^d\not\in \Bc_0^1$ unless $d=0$, since $t_{\infty}^d$ fixes every end of $\Sigma_0^1$ but does not have compact support unless $d=0$.
 Hence it provides an example of an infinite order element in $\Out(\Bc_0^1)$.
 On the other hand, its image under the homomorphism \eqref{eq:ohmy} is obviously trivial, and thus this homomorphism has infinite kernel.